mbelchin/bitbucket-pipelines-php-symfony-mongodb/README.md

 Bitbucket pipeline configuration to run phpunit tests on every commit to a PHP, Symfony project using MongoDB.

+## Documentation

+In this repository you'll find the file `bitbucket-pipelines.yml` responsible to pull the docker image and run the pipeline.

+You'll also find `Dockerfile` the file used to create our custom image.

+In our case we need PHP 5.6 and MongoDB 3.2.
+In the same image you'll find installed composer for installing the dependencies in your PHP+Symfony project and PHPUnit 5.6 to run PHP 5.6 tests.

+# Create your own image

+You can use the `Dockerfile` as a base and modify it for your needs.

+# Build the image

+Once you have your image ready, buid it:

+`docker build -t <your-docker-account>/php-mongodb .`

+# Run the image locally

+`docker run -i -t <your-docker-account>/php-mongodb /bin/bash

+# Push the image to Docker hub

+`docker login` <-- use your own credentials

+`docker push <your-docker-account>/php-mongodb`

 ## Author

 [Moisés Belchín](https://moisesbm.wordpress.com)